Indexes core periodicals in engineering and other technical fields.

 Part of the Library of Congress' American Memory project, this site documents the history and culture of the conservation movement in the U.S. It includes digitized books and pamphlets as well as photographs.

-Looks at changes in land use and land cover in North America.
+Looks at changes in land use and land cover in North America through 1998.
 From the USGS.

 Monthly mean temperature, precipitation, and other climatic data for weather stations from around the world dating back to 1948.
 From the National Climatic Data Center.